 When using Git on Windows with Cygwin or Windows Subsystem for Linux, CRLF conflicts can falsely make your Git repo “dirty”.

 git diff from Cygwin or WSL will show

 ^M at the end of each line and fail merge on “git pull”.

-This wastes developer time and possibly causes missed code changes or needless commits.
+This can cause missed code changes or needless commits.

 We suggest to force LF line endings no matter what environment the user is in.

 Even Windows Notepad supports LF line endings.